 Fruit!
 End August start dropping some ripe, some not ripe, apples.
 Highly varied ripening.
 Good apples.
 Fresh eating med-lg, smalls in sauce.
 Sept.7 dropping several (plus) a day, look very good.
 Sept.
 17 freeze forecast [was 24 deg] so picked rest, exc a few smalls, Connie basket full.
 More than I thought. really nice apples.
 Total harvest about 45#!
 Mid Oct. sauced the remaining stored apples.
 Pretty firm and not and not bad eating, but not crisp or as flavorful.
 Just a few rot spots.

 For some years there have been plentiful pretty clumps of orange mushrooms growing at base of tree, around the dead stump (about 2/3) (north side where new tree is growing has live bark to ground).
 I hadn't paid much attention except to admire them.
 Then in fall someone on the GrowingFruit forum mentioned Honey Mushrooms, and that you certainly didn't want them in your orchard.
 Oh??
 I looked them up.
-The mushrooms were gone now, except for some dried/frozen ones but based on photos and description that was indeed what we had here - Armillaria mellea - Honey Fungus, root rot fungus.
+The mushrooms were gone now, except for some dried/frozen ones (photo) but based on photos and description that sure looked like what we had here - Armillaria mellea - Honey Fungus, root rot fungus.
 Mycellium feeds on dead wood, then on into live wood, eventually killing the tree.
 No known cure.
 Oh great.
 I didn't have to look far to see that the area around the stump was full of it.

 Almost all report were gloom & doom type - it's common all over.
 But one good trial in California gave some ideas - and hope.
 I picked up what I could from it and came up with my plan.
 I would dig around, removing sod and dirt down to main roots.
 Then Steve would carve out with the chainsaw all the dead wood he could.
 Come spring, surround tree with fresh prunings and stuff from under healthy woods apple tree, hoping to get a competing mycellium going.
 Encourage the tree all I can.
 It was a chance.
 When I looked carefully at the tree it definitely showing signs of stress - small splits in the bark and woodpecker holes.